fastapi/typer/docs/tutorial/first-steps.md

 ```
 Hello Camila Gutiérrez
 ```

+!!! tip
+    Notice that "`Gutiérrez`" is at the right side of `--lastname`.
+A *CLI option* with a value takes as its value whatever is at the *right side*.

 And as `--lastname` is now a *CLI option* that doesn't depend on the order, you can pass it before the name: